 Art at Vassar: The Frances Lehman Loeb Art Center

-The Frances Lehman Loeb Art Center is a small art museum on the campus of Vassar College in Poughkeepsie, New York.
-The museum contains a little bit of everything, but its claim to fame is probably its many Hudson River School paintings.
-The rest of the collection ranges from ancient to contemporary works in small quantities.
+The Frances Lehman Loeb Art Center on the Vassar campus contains a little bit of everything, but its claim to fame is its Hudson River School paintings.

 What is History Painting?